BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_15.md

 Next, fly to Kristiline and make your way through the Church of Theolia portal to reach the Tower Cellar.
 Make your way through the wall in order to reach the room that is directly on the right of the entrance - you need to exit the wall, go right, then go right and up in the next room to accomplish this.
 Use the Darchlight Crystal to create a bridge, then walk into the rift in the next room.

-To the right in the Crystal Fairytale area, you'll find the *Icium-Z*!
+To the right in the Crystal Fairytale area, you'll find the *Icium Z*!
 Talk to Anju above, then her mother.
 Talk to Anju again, then find her at the top right for a third conversation.
 Pick up her Lillipup in the bottom left corner and return to Anju.
 Finally, head up for a battle.

 !battle(["Anju",:ICEHEIRESS,0], "Fairy Tale Arena")